Memory Caring.

 But even though people are living longer, they still have to contend with age-related health problems.
 One of these issues is memory loss.
 Experiencing some level of forgetfulness is natural as you get older.
 But some conditions, like Alzheimer’s and dementia, are a lot more serious and require special care.

-Deciding to place a loved one in a home for advanced memory care can be an extraordinarily hard turning point for many families.
+Deciding to place a loved one in a community for advanced memory care can be an extraordinarily hard turning point for many families.
 Making that choice brings up a range of heavy emotions, on top of the concerns that the loved one receives the most thorough and compassionate care possible.

 Rhoda Goldman Plaza’s memory care community is focused on providing residents that have dementia, Alzheimer’s, and other memory-related afflictions with a positive, comprehensive environment.
 We help our residents feel comfortable and supported, helping them through a complicated time while retaining as much autonomy and enjoyment as possible.